sketch-myname/Internal-bot/README.md

 # Internal

-An Internals game with more fun!
+An Internals game with more fun written in Python

 ## Table of Contents
 - [Introduction](#introduction)